osiris1004/interview-question/java/Mock interview/interview1.md

 }
 ```

-## 7:The difference between wet and list
+## 7:The difference between set and list
 ### List:
 - **Ordered Collection:** Lists maintain the order of elements based on their index.
 The order in which elements are added is preserved.
 - **Duplicates:** Lists allow duplicate elements.
 You can have the same value present multiple times in a list.